Boston College Logo

 Boston College Emblem

-The academic and athletic logos of Boston College have some similarities: they have identical colors.
+The academic and athletic logos of Boston College share similarities: they both use the same colors.
 Both use the main colors of the university – gold and burgundy in several shades.
 However, regarding imagery, the logos are naturally different because they have different applications and concepts.

-For the logo lettering, the designers chose Scala, the official font of Boston College since the 1990s.
+For the logo lettering, the designers chose Scala, Boston College’s official font since the 1990s.
 It is based on the humanistic styles of Renaissance typography and emphasizes the university’s Western origins and Roman Catholic roots.

 The primary colors of this institution of higher learning are gold and burgundy, with a touch of purple.
-They are present in all the attributes of the identity.
+They are present in all aspects of identity.
 In addition, they use blue, beige of several kinds, brown, silver, and black.